execc0/elibraryParser/README.md

 ### Requirements
 * jdk 24+
-卍 так делать нельзя!
+*
 ### Window
 If you are using Windows, follow these steps:

     .\gradlew.bat build
     cd app\build\libs

-And then just run RUN.bat卍
+And then just run RUN.bat

 ### Linux / Mac
 If you want to build this project on Linux or Mac, follow these steps: